-Dr Katherine Woodthorpe is a professional non-executive director with experience on a wide range of not-for-profit and commercial boards.
-She is currently a director of six organisations, predominantly in the technology sector.
-Amongst her current appointments, she is Chair of the Antarctic CRC and a director of the Olivia Newton-John Cancer Research Insistute.
-She was previously the Chief Executive of AVCAL, the Australian Private Equity and Venture Capital Association for seven years.
-Katherine has a long experience and track record in Public Affairs in particular with the innovation community and most recently the private equity industry.
+Dr Katherine Woodthorpe is a professional non-executive director with experience on a wide range of not-for-profit and commercial boards over twenty years.
+She is currently a director of several organisations, across a range of sectors, broadly in the innovation space.
+Amongst her current appointments, she is Chair of the Antarctic CRC and of tech startup space Fishburners, a director of listed healthcare company Sirtex Ltd and ARENA, the renewable energy agency.
+She was previously the Chief Executive of AVCAL, the Australian Private Equity and Venture Capital Association.

 More information on NSW Council

 For more information on the role of the council and its directive, see About our governance